Chief of Police Scott Gray

 Scott Gray was appointed as Chief of Police for the City of Fayetteville in February 2017.
 With more than 26 years in law enforcement, Chief Gray has served in a variety of patrol, administrative, and leadership positions over the course of his career.
-Prior to joining the City of Fayetteville he served as Captain of the North Precinct with the Henry County Police Department.
+Prior to joining the City of Fayetteville, he served as Captain of the North Precinct with the Henry County Police Department.

 Over his lengthy career, Chief Gray has demonstrated his commitment to building strong community partnerships, empowering staff, and operating in a transparent manner.
 He has extensive experience in public engagement, patrol operations, specialized units, and training.
-He believes that the department should forge a true partnership with the community, and improve the quality of life for all citizens.
+He believes that the department should forge a true partnership with the community and improve the quality of life for all citizens.

 Chief Gray is married to Regina Gray and they have two adult sons.
 One serves in the U.S. Army and the other is a police officer.
-Chief Gray and his wife have two grandchildren.
+Chief Gray and his wife have three grandchildren.

 Twenty-six year law enforcement veteran Robert Mask was appointed Fayetteville’s Deputy Chief of Police in April 2019 after serving more than 23 years with the department.
 He began his law enforcement career in 1993 as a jailer with the Blue Ridge Police Department.
 After graduating from Clayton County’s Public Safety Training Institute in 1994, he served as a patrol officer for the Blue Ridge Police Department and then later for the Palmetto Police Department.